-The legal classification of drugs and law relating to the Drugs Act 2005 and Misuse of Drugs Act is outlined in Appendix 3
+The legal classification of drugs and law relating to the Drugs Act 2005 and Misuse of Drugs

 Medicines

 It is the Academy policy that the Academy must be informed in writing of any medicines that a student may need during the school day or on the school premises.
 It is of particular importance to discuss medicines that are used to control co-ordination or behavioural difficulties.